airbytehq/airbyte/docs/connector-development/tutorials/build-a-connector-the-hard-way.md

 #### 1. Publish the Docker image

 Since we're running this tutorial locally, Airbyte will have access to any Docker images available to your local `docker` daemon.
 So all we need to do is build & tag our connector.
-If you want your connector to be available to everyone using Airbyte, you'll need to publish it to `Dockerhub`.
-[Open a PR](https://github.com/airbytehq/airbyte) or visit our [Slack](https://slack.airbyte.io) for help with this.
+For real production connectors to be available on Airbyte Cloud, you'd need to publish them on DockerHub.

 Airbyte's build system builds and tags your connector's image correctly by default as part of the connector's standard `build` process. **From the Airbyte repo root**, run: